 Mace Coronel as R.J.
 Forrester.
 (Photo Credit: sean smith/jpistudios.com)

-Now that Turpel is playing R.J., the character can be involved in more complex storylines such as his desire to see his parents reunited and his romance with Coco Spectra.
+Now that Turpel is playing R.J., the character has been able to be involved in more complex storylines such as his desire to see his parents reunited and his romance with Coco Spectra.
 “It’s really exciting for me,” Turpel tells Soaps In Depth.
 “And really exciting to see where R.J. can go because I feel like his story hasn’t been fully fleshed out yet.”

-Turpel hasn't even been on B&B for a year, but he already racked up his first Daytime Emmy nomination in the Outstanding Younger Actor category.
+Turpel hasn't been on B&B for long, but he already racked up his first Daytime Emmy nomination in the Outstanding Younger Actor category.
 Before his daytime debut, he had made appearances in television series such as COMEDY BANG!
 BANG! and LIFE IN PIECES as well as the Nickelodeon show HENRY DANGER.

 “I did a lot of comedy for a very long time,” Turpel confides.
 “I’ve been in the industry for six years, which is actually not a long time compared to a lot of these people, who have been in the industry for 30 years.
 I’m still very new, but I’ve had a lot of experience.